appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 ## Create EFS volume

-Follow these steps to create Elastic File System (EFS):
+Follow these steps to create an Elastic File System (EFS):

  :::danger
   Do not share the Elastic File System (EFS) across ECS services, as doing so will cause Appsmith services to crash.